Skip to content

-E+S Ruck expects improvements in risk-adjusted prices and conditions in P&C reinsurance
+E+S Ruck expects improvements in risk-adjusted prices in P&C reinsurance

 E+S Ruckversicherung AG, the Hannover Re subsidiary responsible for the Group’s German business, expects significant improvements in risk-adjusted prices and conditions in property and casualty reinsurance on the back of continued heavy claims expenditure and soaring inflation.